Application to present at the 2026 AJEC Research Symposium is OPEN.

 Categories

-Abstracts will be assessed and classified under three categories:
+Abstracts will be assessed and classified under two categories:

 Publication of papers